lordgiotto/google-font-installer/README.md

 - field [String] The property of the GoogleFont instance to test.
 - callback(err, fontList) [Function] Mandatory callback with optional error obj and a new instance of GoogleFontList with the searched subset of Fonts

-Function with callback used to search a specific string inside a specific property of googleFont object.
+Function with callback used to search a font inside the object `data` property: it's case insensitive, words order insensitive and test if the field CONTAIN that words (ex. `source sans`, `source Sans` and `sans source` will produce the same result).

 ###### `searchFontByName(term, callback)`
 - term [String] The string to search for.